opendistro/for-elasticsearch-docs/docs/elasticsearch/reindex-data.md

 }
 ```

-The source indices assume the mappings and settings of the destination index.

 ## Reindex only unique documents

 You can copy only documents missing from a destination index by setting the `op_type` option to `create`.